soteria-security/365Inspect/README.md

 * Security Reader
 * SharePoint Admin
 * An Exchange role with View-Only access to everything
+* MS Graph Application Read Only Access to Security, Directory, and Policy objects

 An extremely permissive role such as Global Admin will also work, but this isn't an appropriate long-term solution if you intend to use 365Inspect regularly or as part of an automated process.